UniversalDependencies/docs/_cs-overview/cs-hub-comparison.md

 <h2>Tokenization and Word Segmentation</h2>

 <ul>
-<li>This corpus contains 10148 sentences, 173584 tokens and 173918 syntactic words.</li>
+<li>This corpus contains 504 sentences and 9797 tokens.</li>
-<li>This corpus contains 25126 tokens (14%) that are not followed by a space.</li>
+<li>This corpus contains 920 tokens (9%) that are not followed by a space.</li>
 <li>This corpus does not contain words with spaces.</li>
-<li>This corpus does not contain words that contain both letters and punctuation.</li>
-<li>This corpus contains 334 multi-word tokens.
-On average, one multi-word token consists of 2.00 syntactic words.</li>
-<li>There are 8 types of multi-word tokens: aby, abych, abychom, abyste, kdyby, kdybych, kdybychom, kdybyste.</li>
+<li>This corpus contains 29 types of words that contain both letters and punctuation: 1-åringarnas, 1-åringars, 1-årsåldern, 10-åriga, 20-åringarna, A., ATP-poäng, Eko-pocket, I., Jonsson-Kälvesten, LO-SAF-uppgörelsen, Skatte-, Vol., ansvars-, barn-, barn-föräldrar, bl.a., borgerligt-individualistiska, butiks-, föräldrar-barn-relationer, hem-, kibbutz-, kock-, mor-, personlig-social, s.k., t.ex, t.ex., över-</li>
 </ul>

   </td>